el3um4s/strani-anelli-blog/_posts/2021/2021-12-06-how-to-get-unique-values-from-a-list-in-javascript/2021-12-06-how-to-get-unique-values-from-a-list-in-javascript.md

 The second problem concerns choosing an unknown quantity of elements from an array.
 There are various ways of dealing with this situation.
 Many solutions involve using some form of a `for loop`.

-Il secondo problema riguarda la scelta di una quantità non nota a priori di elementi da un array.
-Ci sono vari modi per affrontare questa situazione, molti prevedono l'utilizzo di una qualche forma di `ciclo for`.
 However, I am increasingly convinced that I can reduce the complexity of my code by avoiding loops as much as possible.
 I didn't have time to verify my hypothesis, maybe I'll come back to it in the future.

 What do I want to do?
 Well, since I start from an array containing all the elements I need, I just need to mix the order of the various elements to get a new array.
 Then from this array I extract the first n elements.